-The standard deduction almost doubled for the 2018 tax year for all filing statuses.
+The standard deduction increased slightly for the 2020 tax year for all filing statuses.
 The increase could impact whether you claim the standard deduction or itemize.
-For 2018, the standard deduction for each filing status is as follows:
+For 2020, the standard deduction for each filing status is as follows:

 3. Earned Income Tax Credit Increases

 The earned income tax credit underwent several increases in 2020.
 First, you can now have up to $3,650 worth of investment income for the year and still qualify for the EITC.
 Second, the maximum income you can have and still qualify for the EITC also increased for each filing status:

 Married Filing Jointly

 - No qualifying children: $21,710 — up from $21,370 in 2019

 - One qualifying child: $47,646 — up from $46,884

 - Two qualifying children: $53,330 — up from $52,493